BasPieren/functional-programming/README.md

 This is the research process I have done during the 2 weeks of the project.

 ### Data
-First after getting back the data from the [OBA API](https://zoeken.oba.nl/api/v1/) I looked through the data to see what kind of properties it was holding.
+First after getting the data back from the [OBA API](https://zoeken.oba.nl/api/v1/) I started looking through the data to see what kind of properties it was holding.
 The data was structured somewhat like this:

 <details><summary>Data Structure</summary>
 <ul>